46 Cases Of Allotment Of Houses Pending In Courts - UrduPoint

 46 Cases Of Allotment Of Houses Pending In Courts

-As many as 46 cases of allotment of houses to the government servants of the Ministry of Housing and Works were pending in various courts of law of different categories since several years

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jan, 2020 ) :As many as 46 cases of allotment of houses to the government servants of the Ministry of Housing and Works were pending in various courts of law of different categories since several years.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jan, 2020 ) :As many as 46 cases of allotment of houses to the government servants of the Ministry of Housing and Works were pending in various courts of law of different categories for several years.

 The Estate Office was continuously pursuing the cases in court of law and further action would be taken as well as the cases were disposed of from the concerned courts, an official in the ministry told APP.